_S7A4518.jpg

 Maria Saleh Mahameed

-Selected solo exhibitions: Rappaport Prize winner exhibition, Tel Aviv Museum of Art (2024 – scheduled); Ludmila (2023), Castello Svevo di Trani, Italy; The Last Pill (2022), Maya Gallery, Tel Aviv; Appropriate Response, Ha’Amakim Gallery (2021); Monitor, Artport, Tel Aviv (2021); Tangles of Vines, Mishkan Museum, Kibbutz Ein Harod (2020); Ana Hoon, Herzliya Museum of Contemporary Art (2019); Shoof, Maya Gallery, Tel Aviv (2019); Fahmaweya, Jerusalem Artists House (2018); Livatana, Umm el-Fahem Gallery (2017)
+Selected solo exhibitions: Rappaport Prize winner exhibition, Tel Aviv Museum of Art (2025 – scheduled); Ludmila (2023), Castello Svevo di Trani, Italy; The Last Pill (2022), Maya Gallery, Tel Aviv; Appropriate Response, Ha’Amakim Gallery (2021); Monitor, Artport, Tel Aviv (2021); Tangles of Vines, Mishkan Museum, Kibbutz Ein Harod (2020); Ana Hoon, Herzliya Museum of Contemporary Art (2019); Shoof, Maya Gallery, Tel Aviv (2019); Fahmaweya, Jerusalem Artists House (2018); Lawinta, Umm el-Fahem Gallery (2017)

-Selected group exhibitions: Another Language, Petach Tikva Museum of Art (2023); Conscious Collective, MAXXI Museum Rome (2023); Wadi , Umm el-Fahem Gallery (2022); Liquid Love, Teo art center, Herzliya (2021); My Name is Red, Jerusalem Print Workshop, Jerusalem (2021); Hoonak Hoon, Umm el Fahem (2020); Hayloft 1, Hankin Art Gallery (2018); This is also Possible, Heichal Shlomo Jewish Heritage Center, Jerusalem (2018)
+Selected group exhibitions: When Things Dissolve, Wilfred Museum, Kibbutz HaZorea (2024); Another Language, Petach Tikva Museum of Art (2023); Conscious Collective, MAXXI Museum Rome (2023); Wadi , Umm el-Fahem Gallery (2022); Liquid Love, Teo art center, Herzliya (2021); My Name is Red, Jerusalem Print Workshop, Jerusalem (2021); Hoonak Hoon, Umm el Fahem (2020); Hayloft 1, Hankin Art Gallery (2018); This is also Possible, Heichal Shlomo Jewish Heritage Center, Jerusalem (2018)

 Selected awards and grants: Rappaport Prize for a Young Promising Artist, Tel Aviv Museum of Art (2023); Beatrice Kolliner Prize for a Young Israeli Artist, Israel Museum (2021-2022); Oranim College Excellence Award (2017); Young Creator Award from the Hecht Museum, University of Haifa (2015)